Night Safari, Singapore

-The Night Safari, Singapore is the world's first nocturnal zoo located in Mandai, Singapore.
-One of the most popular tourist attractions in the country, it forms part of the Mandai Wildlife Reserve along with the River Wonders, Singapore Zoo and Jurong Bird Park.
+Night Safari is the world's first nocturnal zoo, located in Mandai, Singapore.
+One of the country's most popular tourist attractions, it is one of five Mandai Wildlife Reserve parks, including Singapore Zoo, Bird Paradise, River Wonders, and Rainforest Wild ASIA.

-The concept of a nocturnal park in Singapore was suggested in the 1980s by the former executive chairman of the Singapore Zoo, Dr Ong Swee Law.
+The concept of a nocturnal park in Singapore was suggested in the 1980s by the former executive chairman of the Singapore Zoo, Ong Swee Law.
 Constructed at a cost of S$63 million, the Night Safari was officially opened on 26 May 1994 and occupies 35 ha of secondary rainforest adjacent to the Singapore Zoo and Upper Seletar Reservoir.

 The Night Safari currently houses over 900 animals representing over 100 species, of which 41% are threatened species.
 The Night Safari is managed by Mandai Wildlife Group, and about 1.3 million visitors visit the safari per year.
 The Night Safari received its 11 millionth visitor on 29 May 2007.

 History

-Unlike traditional nocturnal houses, which reverse the day-night cycle of animals so they will be active by day, the Night Safari is an entire open-air zoo set in a humid tropical forest that is only open at night.
+Unlike traditional nocturnal houses, which reverse the day-night cycle of animals so they will be active by day, the Night Safari is an entire open-air zoo set in a humid tropical forest that is only open at night between 7pm and 12mn.
 It is divided into six geographical zones, which can be explored either on foot via four walking trails, or by tram.

 The animals of the Night Safari, ranging from axis deer and African buffalo to Indian rhinoceros and pangolins to lions and Asian elephants, are made visible by lighting that resembles moonlight.
 Although it is brighter than full moonlight by a few orders of magnitude, it is dim enough not to disturb nocturnal and crepuscular animals' behaviour.
 London based lighting designer Simon Corder created the lighting for Night Safari.

 The naturalistic enclosures simulate the animals' native habitat.
 Animals are separated from visitors with natural barriers, rather than caged, similar to the Singapore Zoo's open concept.
 Instead of vertical prison-like cages, cattle grids were laid all over the park to prevent hoofed animals from moving one habitat to another.
 These are grille-like metal sheets with gaps wide enough for animals' legs to go through.
 Moats were designed to look like streams and rivers to enable animals to be put on show in open areas, and hot wires were designed to look like twigs to keep animals away from the boundaries of their enclosures.

-Food and beverage outlets in the Night Safari include Ulu Ulu Safari Restaurant, Bongo Burgers, and Casa Italia.
-Visitors can dine in the "Evening in the Wild" at Night Safari's only Tepee Tent.
-Also experience dining on the move with the Cocktail Safari Express and Gourmet Safari Express.

 Exhibits

-Tram Safari
+Tram Trail

 The tram takes visitors across the whole park, allowing visitors to view most of the park's larger animals.